searchivarius/py_mtasklite/README.md

 # Credits

-A **huge** shoutout to the creators for the [multiprocess library](https://github.com/uqfoundation/multiprocess), which is a drop-in replacement of the standard Python `multiprocessing` library, which resolves various pickling issues that arise on non-Unix platforms (when a standard multiprocessing library is used).
+A **huge** shoutout to the creators of the [multiprocess library](https://github.com/uqfoundation/multiprocess), which is a drop-in replacement of the standard Python `multiprocessing` library, which resolves various pickling issues that arise on non-Unix platforms (when a standard multiprocessing library is used).
 Thanks to their effort, `mtasklite` works across Linux, Windows, and MacOS.